FreedomIntelligence/EchoX/README.md

 python app.py
 ```

-You can assign the GPU with the following command:
+You can assign the specific GPU with the following command:
 ```bash
 CUDA_VISIBLE_DEVICES=1 python app.py
 ```

-## Acknowledgments

-Special thanks to Hugging Face for providing models, datasets, and space hosting services.
-You can access [this Hugging Face Space](https://huggingface.co/spaces/FreedomIntelligence/EchoX) to experience our hands-on demo—no installation required, ready to use out of the box.

----

 ## Citation
 If you use EchoX in your research or projects, please cite our paper:

 ```bibtex